Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Beam Tests Experimental Setup

-The flexible nature of the prototype tested in 2018 allowed us to study a variety of three configurations, among which the two first had identical CE-E sections of 28 instrumented layers, close to the HGCAL design.
-The results presented in this work were based on the data taken with the first configuration, for which the CE-E layout is shown in Fig.~\ref{fig02:CEE-layout}.
-In this configuration the last cassette contains two Si sensors of 200~$\upmu$m instead of 300~$\upmu$m for all other sensors \cite{HGCAL-2018TB-H2}.
-Table~\ref{tab:dEdxWeights} gives the corresponding peak value of the simulated energy deposited by 150~\GeV muons in the Si sensors, $\Delta E_{i}^{\text{Si}}$.
-The depth, $z$, in radiation length before each Si sensor are given in Table~\ref{tab:dEdxWeights} as well as the thickness, $\Delta z$, in radiation length between two Si sensors and the corresponding mean energy loss for a MIP, $\Delta E_{i}^{\text{Abs}}$, from \cite{PDG}.
-The silicon modules 21 to 23 were built on a copper baseplate and a 1.2~mm Cu/W plate was added in front of them, increasing therefore the mean energy loss for the absorbers 22 and 24.
+The flexibility of the prototype mechanical assembly allowed for different configurations of the detector to be studied.
+The results presented in this work are based on the data taken with a configuration where the CE-E prototype had 14 double-sided structures (referred to as cassettes) or 28 sampling layers, as shown in Fig.~\ref{fig02:CEE-layout}.
+All the silicon sensors were made with 300~$\upmu$m thick wafers, while the last two were 200~$\upmu$m thick.
+Table~\ref{tab:dEdxWeights} gives the corresponding peak value of the simulated energy loss in the sensor by a 150\GeV muon with normal incidence, $\Delta E_{i}^{\text{Si}}$, determined by a fit to the energy distribution with a Landau convoluted with a Gaussian function.
+The depth, $z_i$, in radiation lengths, before the $i^{\text{th}}$ sensor is also given, as well as the thickness, $\Delta z_i$, in radiation lengths between two sensors and the corresponding mean minimum ionisation energy loss of a muon, $\Delta E_{i}^{\text{Abs}}$, from \cite{PDG}.
+The amount of material between sensors follows an odd/even pattern according to the design of the CE-E prototype.
+Exceptions are the first absorber layer that included the aluminium container of the prototype, and layers 22 and 24 which had more material.
+The modules 21 to 24 were assembled on a 1.2~mm copper baseplate instead of the a CuW plate, and a 1.2~mm Cu/W plate was added to increase the mean energy loss for the absorbers 22 and 24.
 Further details on the CE-E and CE-H sections can be found in \cite{HGCAL-2018TB-H2}.

+The acquisition of the positron data was triggered by the coincidence of two scintillator counters upstream of the calorimeter and the veto of a scintillator counter downstream of the CE-H section.
+An event corresponds to the data recorded after a coincidence of the trigger counters.
 A complete description of the data acquisition system can be found in \cite{HGCAL-2018TB-H1}.
-The acquisition of the positron data was triggered by the coincidence of two scintillators upstream of the calorimeter and the veto of a scintillator downstream the CE-H section.
-An event corresponds to the data recorded after a coincidence of trigger counters.